Employer of Record

 Occupational Risks

-In Mexico, Social Security Premiums are classified according to five risk classes, which determine the percentage that employers must pay based on the nature of the work performed.
+In Mexico, occupational risk premiums are classified according to five risk classes, which determine the percentage that employers must pay based on the nature of the work performed.
 Class I, which encompasses the lowest-risk jobs, has a premium rate of 0.54355%.
 As the risk increases, the rates escalate accordingly, with Class II at 1.13065%, Class III at 2.59840%, Class IV at 4.65325%, and Class V at 7.58875%.
-This classification system is crucial for employers to understand, as it impacts their financial responsibilities and the coverage available for their employees.

 Disease and Maternity Insurance